Skip to main content

 Creating roles

-And we define the following roles:
+We define the following roles:

-• admin: An admin can do everything
+• admin: An admin can do everything.

-• dns.manager: Can create, read, update and delete dns records but not access the domain itself
+• dns.manager: Can create, read, update and delete dns records but not access the domain itself.

 • read-only: Can read domain or dns record information.